-It has been 50 years since the revised US-Japan Security Treaty was signed in 1960.
-During that time, there have been numerous developments that were perceived as putting the relationship in crisis.
+THERE HAS LONG BEEN a perception gap underlying US-Japan relations.
+In the 50 years since the revised US-Japan Security Treaty was signed in 1960, numerous developments have been seen to be putting the relationship in crisis.
 There was the "Nixon Shock," when the US president visited China without consulting or even notifying Japan.
 There was the time when the US secretary of state proclaimed that Japan was "insensitive" because it was importing oil from Iran during the hostage situation.
-There was the Toshiba COCOM [Coordinating Committee for Export to Community Areas] affair, in which Toshiba Machine violated the COCOM agreements by selling industrial equipment to the Soviet Union during the height of the Cold War.
+There was the incident in which Toshiba Machine violated the Coordinating Committee for Export to Communist Areas agreements by selling industrial equipment to the Soviet Union during the height of the Cold War.
 The mid-1980s saw economic friction between the United States and Japan peak.
-And there were tensions surrounding Japan's contribution to the first Gulf War.
+And then there were tensions surrounding Japan's contribution to the first Gulf War.
 On Okinawa, there have been incidences of rape by American soldiers and the conflict over basing issues.
-And, there was the Ehime Maru incident, in which several Japanese high school students died when their fishery training boat was hit by a US Navy submarine.
+On top of all of that, there was the Ehime Maru incident, in which several Japanese high school students died when their fishery training boat was hit by a US Navy submarine.

-In the United States, there has been a perception that Japan is not adequately fulfilling its role as an alliance partner.
-At the same time, many in Japan have held a deep-seated perception that their country is being treated like a dependent by the United States.
+In the United States, Japan is often perceived as not adequately fulfilling its role as an alliance partner.
+At the same time, many in Japan hold a deep-seated perception that their country is being treated like a dependent by the United States.
 The Japanese side has been particularly prone to making proclamations that the relationship is in crisis every time there is an isolated incident.
-Recognizing this perception gap between the two countries, every time there is a US-Japan summit, our leaders speak with a common voice to emphasize that the United States and Japan enjoy an "equal partnership."
-Former Prime Minister Hatoyama's calls for a more "equal US-Japan relationship"-a kind of catch phrase of his administration-were also based on an awareness of this perception gap.
+Recognizing this perception gap between the two countries, every time there is a US-Japan summit, our leaders speak with a common voice to emphasize that the United States and Japan enjoy an "equal partnership," a phrase that was uttered especially often by former Prime Minister Hatoyama.